rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9.md

 [*Reference*](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/system-time-and-date?guid=guid-047210d7-7dae-4a6d-86df-37a79e8e8b9f&lang=en-us)

-## Saving the running configuration
+## Apply the Running Configuration to the Startup Configuration

 The running config contains the current system configuration.
 If you do not copy (save) the running config to the startup config, any changes that you made will be lost after a reboot.